My PCT gear review is an honest report on how I thought my gear performed while hiking the PCT.

 Shelter – PCT Gear Review

-Tent – Big Agnes – Fly Creek Ul 2P– 1050 Gram – I started with this tent but I’ve never really liked the tunnel tent.
+- Tent # 1 – Big Agnes – Fly Creek Ul 2P– I started with this tent but I’ve never really liked the tunnel tent.
 Its light, simple to erect and was one of the most popular tents on the PCT.
 Great tent for most people but just not for me.
-Would be a great lightweight option for couples.
-The Fly Creek 2 Person Platinum version is even lighter, but more expensive!

-Tent – Big Agnes – Copper Spur UL 2 Person TENT– 1417 Grams – Pros – I love the side entry, great for comfortable camping (hiking the PCT is not a camping trip) and cooking while in the tent when the weather is bad.
+- Tent # 2 – Big Agnes – Copper Spur UL 2 Person TENT– The second tent I used on the PCT.
+I love the side entry, great for comfortable camping (hiking the PCT is not a camping trip) and cooking while in the tent when the weather is bad.
 Stable in bad weather, double wall and very waterproof.
 Would be ideal for 2 hikers as a couple.
-Cons – Too heavy for 1 person thru hiking.
+But is on the heavy side, there are lighter options out there.

 Pack – PCT Gear Review

 - Backpack – Osprey Packs Exos 58L – Lightweight and comfortable, able to carry heavy loads and still be comfortable, bear barrel will easily fit inside pack both vertically and horizontally.

 If I hiked the PCT again – I like the following Backpacks for ultralight thru hiking on the PCT: